MightyPork/wrack/protected/articles/test-article/body.md

 * list
 * of
 * random
-* crap
+* things
   * here comes
   * sub-list
   * so random

-1. fuck
+1. One
-2. yeah
+2. Two

 Holiday      |  Stupid